-Last fall, I backpacked through Europe for two months.
+Last fall, I had an amazing exerience backpacking through Europe for two months.
 I considered the trip half an artist’s journey, half independent study, and planned my activities around what I wanted to learn and how I would maintain my work while I was traveling.
 (I’m a self-employed freelance writer and journalist, so my job can be done anywhere in the world—as long as I’m equipped with Internet access.)

 While there were plenty of international travel resources online, none were specific to my situation.
 I wasn’t staying long enough to need a visa but was definitely staying in cities for longer than a night or two.
 That’s why I’ve compiled some tips for Grownups looking to take a backpacking trip or planning long-term travel.